dianna-SE/project-L/README.md

-# GOOBLE | FIGHTING GAME WEBSITE
+# Project L | FIGHTING GAME WEBSITE

-Gooble is a fighting game website that allows two players to fight one another.
+Project L is a fighting game website that allows two players to fight one another.
 Once the timer hits zero, the player with the most health wins.

 https://rad-semolina-564905.netlify.app/